 You may need to wear protective clothing such as a white coat, a mask or gloves.

-A small number of Higher National Certificate (HNC) and Higher National Diploma (HND) courses ask for 1-3 Highers and may offer a progression route to a degree course.
+A small number of HNC (SCQF Level 7) and HND (Level 8) courses ask for 1-3 Highers and may offer a progression route to a degree course.

-To train as a clinical scientist you would need a 2:1 Honours degree or above in a pure or applied science subject specialising in a relevant subject to be eligible for the NHS Scientist Training Programme (STP).
+To train as a clinical scientist you would need a 2:1 Honours degree (SCQF Level 10) or above in a pure or applied science subject specialising in a relevant subject to be eligible for the NHS Scientist Training Programme (STP).

 Most entrants, particularly to research jobs, also have a specialist postgraduate qualification in genetics.